LEARNAcademy/syllabus/cat-tinder/frontend/cat-update.md

 </Button>
 ```

-Now, if we naviagate to `localhost:3000/catedit/1` we should see a form.
+Now, if we navigate to `localhost:3000/catedit/1` we should see a form.
 When the form is submitted we should see the logs for our cat object and id in the console.

 ## Navigating to Cat Edit
 How we arrive at the edit page is important, since we need to have the id of our cat as a param.
 A logical approach is to allow our user to move from the show page (where we already have an id param) to the edit page.
 We can use the [ React-router NavLink ](https://reactrouter.com/web/api/NavLink) to call our "/catedit/:id" route and pass the param of the cat we are currently viewing.
 To keep our styling consistent throughout the app, we can wrap the `NavLink` around a Reactstrap button.